hosua/cs-356/final/question.md

 A: Chegg: https://www.chegg.com/homework-help/questions-and-answers/based-provided-graph-following-tcp-reno-enter-minimum-value-ssthresh-initial-ssthresh-8-q89745332
 ___
 37Q:Multiple ISPs can peer together at\
-A:X. Any ISP (except for tier-1 ISP) can choose to X  to connect to two or more provider ISPs.
+A:**IXP**.
+Any ISP (except for tier-1 ISP) can choose to **multi-home** to connect to two or more provider ISPs.
 This means that in the event that one of its provider IPSs is down, it can still continue to send and receive packets into the Internet.
 ___
 38Q:Fill in each blank with one word.
 Separate your answer using commas.
 No space in front of or after a comma.\
 One of the biggest costs of congestion is that _____________ transmission capacity and buffering are wasted for every packet lost _______________.\